MARN-5895/Website/assignments/01/README.md

 ## Step 2: Run Miniconda3

 Now you actually run miniconda to install the package manager.
-The trick is to specify the install directory within your home directory, rather in the default system-wide installation (which you won't have permissions to do).
+The trick is to specify the install directory within your home directory, rather than the default system-wide installation (which you won't have permissions to do).
 You then have to add this directory to your path.
 (Miniconda may do this automatically for you when running the bash script.)
+To run the installation script type (don't forget to change the word NetID with your UConn NetID):

-    bash miniconda.sh -b -p $HOME/miniconda
+    bash miniconda.sh -b -p /home/NetID/miniconda

+Now you can add the directory to you path:

-    export PATH="$HOME/miniconda/bin:$PATH"
+    export PATH="/home/NetID/miniconda/bin:$PATH"

 Make sure to check the path to miniconda is correct in the `.bashrc` file which should be in your home directory.